JaydotMurf/connect-four-oo/notes.md

 3. Instantiate the `Game` class and call the `play()` method to start the game.

-By refactoring the code in this way, we can encapsulate the game state into an object, making it easier to reason about and maintain.
-We can also abstract away the details of the game board, such as its dimensions and how pieces are placed and checked for wins, into a separate class, which can be reused in other games with similar mechanics.
+## By refactoring the code in this way, we can encapsulate the game state into an object, making it easier to reason about and maintain.
+We can also abstract away the details of the game board, such as its dimensions and how pieces are placed and checked for wins, into a separate class, which can be reused in other games with similar mechanics